Neoteroi/BlackSheep-Docs/docs/request-handlers.md

 ### Normalization and OpenAPI Documentation

-Request handler normalization enables also a more accurate generation of [OpenAPI Documentation](../openapi/), since the web framework knows that request handlers need input from query string, routes, headers, cookies, etc.; and produce responses of a certain type.
+Request handler normalization also enables a more accurate generation of [OpenAPI Documentation](../openapi/), since the web framework knows that request handlers need input from query strings, routes, headers, cookies, etc.; and produce responses of a certain type.

 ## Using asynchronous and synchronous code.